 (1) The prescribed form of the traffic infringement notice referred to in section 102(1) of the Act is —

-(a) except in a case to which paragraph (b) or (c) applies, the form set out in Form 1 in the Second Schedule;
+(a) except in a case to which paragraph (b), (c), (d) or (e) applies, the form set out in Schedule 2 Form 1;

-(b) where, under section 102(3a) of the Act, the notice is to be given to, and served on, the owner of the vehicle concerned, the form set out in Form 2 in the Second Schedule;
+(b) in the case of a traffic infringement notice under section 102A of the Act, the form set out in Schedule 2 Form 1, made out to the responsible person;

+(c) in the case of a traffic infringement notice under section 102B of the Act, the form set out in Schedule 2 Form 2;

-(c) where the notice is issued for an alleged offence against section 24(2) of the Act, the form set out in Form 2A in the Second Schedule.
+(d) in the case of a traffic infringement notice issued for an alleged offence under section 24(2d) of the Act, the form set out in Schedule 2 Form 3; and

+(e) in the case of a notice requesting information under section 102C(1) of the Act that is to be regarded as a traffic infringement notice, the form set out in Schedule 2 Form 4.

-(2) Subject to subregulation (3), the prescribed form of the notice for withdrawing a traffic infringement notice under section 102(5) of the Act is the form set out in Form 3 in the Second Schedule.
+(2) Subject to subregulation (3), the prescribed form of the notice for withdrawing a traffic infringement notice under section 102(5) of the Act is the form set out in Schedule 2 Form 5.

 (3) If the traffic infringement notice to be withdrawn was issued for an alleged offence relating to the licensing provisions of the Act, the prescribed form of the notice for withdrawing the traffic infringement notice is the form referred to in subregulation (2) but amended so that the details on the form that refer to the prescribed officer are appropriate to a prescribed officer mentioned in regulation 4(2).

-[Regulation 7 inserted in Gazette 21 December 1990 p.6288; amended in Gazette 17 January 1997 p.440; 11 April 1997 p.1859.]
+[Regulation 7 inserted in Gazette 21 December 1990 p.6288; amended in Gazette 17 January 1997 p.440; 11 April 1997 p.1859; 23 Dec 2005 p.
+6286.]

 8. Revocation and saving